 Sleep disorder treatments are designed to diagnose underlying causes and restore normal sleep patterns.
-This care is provided by a multidisciplinary team of specialists because sleep disorders often have a physical, behavioural and psychological basis.
+This care is provided by a multidisciplinary team of specialists because sleep disorders often have a physical, behavioral and psychological basis.

 The HCCI Sleep Lab (as it is known) allows patients to stay overnight in a comfortable, hotel-like environment with a private room and bathroom.
-The HCCI sleep medicine team then analyses the patient’s sleep utilising a painless test called a polysomnogram.
+The HCCI sleep medicine team then analyzes the patient’s sleep utilising a painless test called a polysomnogram.

 HCCI patient Matthew Leslie recently completed a sleep study to determine if he is experiencing sleep apnea.
 Mr. Leslie is scheduled for bariatric surgery with Health City Cayman Islands and is being filmed for a documentary on his experience.